Luis Arraez Player Props: Marlins vs. Pirates

-On Saturday, Luis Arraez (coming off going 3-for-4) and the Miami Marlins face the Pittsburgh Pirates, whose starting pitcher will be Osvaldo Bido.
-First pitch is at 4:10 PM ET.
+On Sunday, Luis Arraez (batting .463 in his past 10 games) and the Miami Marlins face the Pittsburgh Pirates, whose starting pitcher will be Johan Oviedo.
+First pitch is at 1:40 PM ET.

-In his last appearance, he racked up three hits (going 3-for-4) against the Pirates.
+In his previous game, he notched a home run while going 1-for-3 against the Pirates.

 Luis Arraez Game Info & Props vs. the Pirates